meisben/Arduino_Romi_Dashboard/README.md

 # Purpose

+This dashboard displays and records the realtime position of a robot (we used the Arduino 'Romi').
+It uses pyqt and pyqtgraph as a Graphical User Interface (GUI).
+It displays and records:

+- Cartesian X position (mm)
+- Cartesian Y position (mm)
+- Orientation (degrees)
+- Orientation [Using kalman filter] (degrees)
+- Kalman Status (on/off)

-This dashboard takes a serial data written from the arduino as a bytes object in the form:
+This dashboard takes a serial data written from the arduino robot as a bytes object in the form:

 "Time(s),PositionX,PositionY,Orientation(deg),compFilter(deg),deltaTheta(deg),kalmanStatus(boolean)\n"